Locating and Accessing Documents

 The NIC for 2014 grants will be available on or around April 12, 2013.
 Before beginning a NIC, confirm that the service area you would like to apply for is in competition for 2014 by consulting the Where We Fund page.

-To prepare a NIC requires applicants to log in to LSC Grants.
+To submit a NIC, you must first log in to LSC Grants.
 Current grantees use the email address currently on file and existing password; new applicants will be prompted to register.

 Once logged in, from the home page, scroll down to the heading "Service Areas in Competition for 2014 LSC Grants" and click the link to create a new NIC.